Aurelian-Shuttleworth/agent-ear/docs/how-to-guides/how-to-setup-gcs-staging.md

 This how-to guide shows you how to decide if you require GCS, how to set up a GCS bucket, how to configure the bucket and test that it works with agent-ear.

+> [!NOTE]
+> New to staging?
+Read [GCS Staging](../explanation/gcs-staging.md) first for what it is and why agent-ear uses it.
+This guide is the procedure.

 ## Prerequisites

 - Vertex AI authentication configured (see also [Set up Vertex AI Authentication](setup-vertex-ai.md))